 In recent years — and especially during this pandemic — you might’ve started hearing people say that “sleep-care is the new self-care.”
 The mentality of “grinding while others sleep,” meaning you’re still pushing yourself to get things done, even if it comes at a cost to your wellbeing, is quickly dying.
 Sleep is consistently, scientifically proven to be vital for increased productivity and focus during the day, which is even more important while many of us are still working from home.

 It’s not just the amount of sleep you get per night that matters, either.
 The quality of your sleep is also critical.
 Keeping your bedtime routine consistent — which can include adding sleep sounds, cutting off electronics an hour before you go to sleep and sticking to an actual bedtime — is key.
-Quality sleep time is going to continue to be important in 2021 as we push through this pandemic.

 Getting the Entire Family Involved